 4. Give lithianthus the type of soil it needs to grow well

-Lisianthus prefers a neutral or even slightly alkaline soil.
-Soil that is too acidic will cause yellow leaves and overall poor health.
+Lisianthus prefers a neutral or even slightly acidic soil.
+Soil that is too alkaline will cause yellow leaves and overall poor health.
 Aim for a pH between 6.5 and 7.0.
 This probe is a quick way to test your soil’s pH.
-Adding lime can increase the pH of your soil.

 5. Choose a location with plenty of sunlight